 Albyn also has three wholly owned subsidiaries.
-Albyn Enterprises Limited ("AEL"), the objective of which is to undertake activities of a non-charitable nature that will help Albyn to meet its objectives, Highland Residential (Inverness) Limited ("HRL"), the objective of which is to undertake factoring and low cost home ownership and rental and one dormant entity, Suund Limited, which has been formed for the potential exploitation of innovation.
+Albyn Enterprises Limited ("AEL"), the objective of which is to undertake activities of a non-charitable nature that will help Albyn to meet its objectives, Highland Residential (Inverness) Limited ("HRL"), the objective of which is to undertake factoring and low cost home ownership and rental and one dormant entity, Suund Limited, which has been formed for the potential exploitation of innovation and currently remains a dormant company.